-Now that Optiscan has moved to a Board of four non-executive Directors, a Nomination Committee will be re-established.
-Its members will be appointed by the board of directors in accordance with the following guidelines:
+Now that Optiscan has moved to a Board of five non-executive Directors, a Nomination Committee has been re-established.
+Its members are the full board of directors and operate in accordance with the following guidelines:

 - Members of Nomination Committee should be independent, non-executive directors. - Members of Nomination Committee should have diverse, complementary backgrounds, the majority of which are independent of management and the company. - Some members of the committee should have an understanding of the industry in which the entity operates.